rails/rails/guides/source/active_record_validations_callbacks.md

 !images/customized_error_messages.png(Customized error messages)!

-If you pass +nil+ in any of these options, the corresponding section of the +div+ will be discarded.
+If you pass `nil` in any of these options, the corresponding section of the `div` will be discarded.

 ### Customizing the Error Messages CSS

 The selectors used to customize the style of error messages are:

-* +.field_with_errors+ - Style for the form fields and labels with errors.
+* `.field_with_errors` - Style for the form fields and labels with errors.
-* +#error_explanation+ - Style for the +div+ element with the error messages.
+* `#error_explanation` - Style for the `div` element with the error messages.
-* +#error_explanation h2+ - Style for the header of the +div+ element.
+* `#error_explanation h2` - Style for the header of the `div` element.
-* +#error_explanation p+ - Style for the paragraph holding the message that appears right below the header of the +div+ element.
+* `#error_explanation p` - Style for the paragraph holding the message that appears right below the header of the `div` element.
-* +#error_explanation ul li+ - Style for the list items with individual error messages.
+* `#error_explanation ul li` - Style for the list items with individual error messages.

-If scaffolding was used, file +app/assets/stylesheets/scaffolds.css.scss+ will have been generated automatically.
+If scaffolding was used, file `app/assets/stylesheets/scaffolds.css.scss` will have been generated automatically.
 This file defines the red-based styles you saw in the examples above.

-The name of the class and the id can be changed with the +:class+ and +:id+ options, accepted by both helpers.
+The name of the class and the id can be changed with the `:class` and `:id` options, accepted by both helpers.

 ### Customizing the Error Messages HTML

-By default, form fields with errors are displayed enclosed by a +div+ element with the +field_with_errors+ CSS class.
+By default, form fields with errors are displayed enclosed by a `div` element with the `field_with_errors` CSS class.
 However, it's possible to override that.

-The way form fields with errors are treated is defined by +ActionView::Base.field_error_proc+.
-This is a +Proc+ that receives two parameters:
+The way form fields with errors are treated is defined by `ActionView::Base.field_error_proc`.
+This is a `Proc` that receives two parameters:

 * A string with the HTML tag
-* An instance of +ActionView::Helpers::InstanceTag+.
+* An instance of `ActionView::Helpers::InstanceTag`.

 Below is a simple example where we change the Rails behavior to always display the error messages in front of each of the form fields in error.
-The error messages will be enclosed by a +span+ element with a +validation-error+ CSS class.
-There will be no +div+ element enclosing the +input+ element, so we get rid of that red border around the text field.
-You can use the +validation-error+ CSS class to style it anyway you want.
+The error messages will be enclosed by a `span` element with a `validation-error` CSS class.
+There will be no `div` element enclosing the `input` element, so we get rid of that red border around the text field.
+You can use the `validation-error` CSS class to style it anyway you want.

 ```ruby
 ActionView::Base.field_error_proc = Proc.new do |html_tag, instance|